pfc isaac blunt

-In a mortgage-free home, Isaac will be able to focus on his future without having to worry about moving apartments frequently.
-With this stability, his daughter will have a place she can call “home.”
-The special adaptations Isaac is most looking forward to are the pull-down cabinets and lower countertops, making it easier for him to reach appliances while in his wheelchair.
+In his specially adapted Homes For Our Troops home, Isaac is able to focus on his future without having to worry about moving apartments frequently.
+With this stability, his daughter now has a place she can call “home.”
+The special adaptations Isaac enjoys the most are the pull-down cabinets and lower countertops, making it easier for him to reach appliances while in his wheelchair.

-Originally from Wisconsin, Isaac is choosing to build his home in California to be near the VA and his sister.
+Originally from Wisconsin, Isaac chose to build his home in California to be near the VA and his sister.

-Isaac would like HFOT’s supporters to know their donations are going to a good cause and this home will make a difference in his daily life.
+Isaac would like HFOT’s supporters to know their donations are going to a good cause and this home is making a difference in his daily life.
 “The service you provide to make our lives easier is beyond words,” he says.